Cell Signaling Technology (CST) has built a diverse team of global executives to advance our global strategic mission.

 “My vision for CST to team up globally continuing sharing knowledge, also with our trusted research partners in order to accelerate their scientific work.”

-Koos runs CST’s European business and organization.
-The European business has 3 commercial activities: Direct Sales (UK/ Germany & Austria), Distribution Channels, and BIOKÉ.
+Koos runs the CST EMEA business and organization.
+The EMEA business has 3 commercial activities: Direct Sales (UK/ Germany & Austria), Distribution Channels, and BIOKÉ.
 Koos leads highly skilled engaged teams in marketing, sales, technical support and applications, finance, customer services, logistics, and human resources.

 Koos worked for more than 7 years in several senior sales positions at different biotechnology companies before he cofounded BIOKÉ in 2004, being responsible for all sales and marketing activities.
 BIOKÉ started with a simple, compelling vision: sharing knowledge.
 BIOKÉ delivers innovative and best-in-class reagents, consumables, and instruments in the protein and genomic workflows throughout Europe.
-In 2005 BIOKÉ started selling CST products in the BeNeLux, and in 2009 CST acquired BIOKÉ to become the CST European Headquarters in order to expand CST's operations in Europe.
+In 2005 BIOKÉ started selling CST products in the BeNeLux, and in 2009 CST acquired BIOKÉ to become the EMEA headquarters in order to expand the CST operations in EMEA.

 Koos has a MSc in Biotechnology from the Rijksuniversiteit Groningen and followed with an associate MBA program.